 Today, I am obsessed with 'pattern seeking' as the backbone of my expertise and I spent a substantial amount of time with my current clients to help them with understanding this critical component of authority progress.

-I didn't focus enough on 'simple scaling', driven by my visible authority, e.g., high ticket personal coaching, setting up exclusive client Masterminds, advising on strategic roadmaps & executive alignment, diagnostic services, etc.
+I didn't focus enough on 'simple scaling', driven by my visible authority, e.g., high ticket personal coaching of CHRO's, setting up exclusive client Masterminds, advising on strategic roadmaps & executive alignment, exclusive diagnostic services, etc.

 Most consultants, if at all with a narrow focus (the first step in developing authority), still spend most of their time providing fully customized services/projects.
 Customization - although it can be a differentiation factor - is a time killer at the same time.